-We require a robust attribution taxonomy that can scale across different narratives, characters and domains, is well-defined and discrete for effective character comparison, and necessitates document-level understanding to model them accurately.
-We developed the \dataset{} dataset to fulfill this need.
-We used character tropes from the TVTropes website as our attribute types, and drew our characters primarily from Hollywood movies across various genres. \dataset{} labels indicate whether the character portrayed the trope in the movies they appeared in, encompassing 88148 character-trope pairs.
+The \dataset{} dataset contains labels indicating whether the character portrayed the trope in the movies they appeared in.
+It contains 88124 character-trope pairs.
+We drew our characters primarily from Hollywood movies across various genres.
 It also provides the full-length screenplays of the movies, averaging about 25K words per screenplay.
-We define the character attribution task as a binary classification task where, given a character-trope pair and the screenplays of the movies where the character appears, the model should predict whether the character portrayed the trope.
+We define the character attribution task as a \textbf{binary classification task} where, given a character-trope pair and the screenplays of the movies where the character appears, the model should predict whether the character portrayed the trope.
 We validate a subset of the \dataset{} data, referred to as \evaldataset{}, using human annotations to establish an evaluation benchmark for the character attribution task.
-We compared the zero-shot performance of LLMs and \dataset's labels to assess the suitability of \dataset{} as a training set for the attribution task.
+We compared the zero-shot and few-shot performance of LLMs and \dataset's labels to assess the suitability of using the \dataset{} dataset as a training set for the attribution task.
 The dataset is available at \url{https://drive.google.com/drive/folders/11egMhs-zkWSASe7zJENwHg17-6VOeXDU?usp=sharing}.